Sunbury Research Centre: Computer science

+Hydrogen economy

+In the past two decades, hydrogen technologies have been investigated.

+Other operations

+Air BP, for aviation fuel, is headquartered on the site.

 Structure

 It is situated off the A244 (via the A308) in the north of Sunbury-on-Thames, and Surrey, on the Surrey boundary with London.
 To the east nearby is Sunbury Common.

 The retail division of BP UK is at Witan Gate House.
 BP employs around 15,000 people in the UK.

 It has an enhanced oil recovery laboratory.